mssfoobar/docs/docs/90_wfe/guides/Workflow Engine/development.md

 Refer to their [documentation](https://docs.temporal.io/references/events) for more details.
 We use the generated events to track the status of the workflow execution.

-To handle the form submission and manual recovery of the switch state, WFE implements following additional events -
+To handle the form submission and manual recovery of the switch state, WFE implements the following additional events -

 1. FormTaskScheduled
 1. FormTaskStarted